-As of December 19, 2017, the District will have outstanding four series of Bonds constituting Parity Obligations under the Trust Agreement, including its Subordinate Wastewater Revenue Bonds, Refunding Series 2012 (Federally Taxable) (the "Subordinate 2012 Bonds"), of which \$905,000 principal amount is outstanding, its Subordinate Wastewater Revenue Bonds, Series 2016A (the "Subordinate 2016A Bonds"), of which \$233,490,000 principal amount is outstanding and its variable rate Subordinate Wastewater Revenue Bonds, Series 2016B (the "Subordinate 2016B Bonds," and together with the Subordinate 2016A Bonds, the "Subordinate 2016 Bonds"), of which \$50,000,000 principal amount is outstanding and the Series 2017A Bonds.
+As of January 2, 2018, the District has outstanding five series of Bonds constituting Parity Obligations under the Trust Agreement, including its Subordinate Wastewater Revenue Bonds, Refunding Series 2012 (Federally Taxable) (the "Subordinate 2012 Bonds"), of which \$905,000 principal amount is outstanding, its Subordinate Wastewater Revenue Bonds, Series 2016A (the "Subordinate 2016A Bonds"), of which \$233,490,000 principal amount is outstanding and its variable rate Subordinate Wastewater Revenue Bonds, Series 2016B (the "Subordinate 2016B Bonds," and together with the Subordinate 2016A Bonds, the "Subordinate 2016 Bonds"), of which \$50,000,000 principal amount is outstanding, and its Subordinate Wastewater Revenue Bonds, Refunding Series 2017A (the "Subordinate 2017 Bonds"), of which \$83,485,000 principal amount is outstanding.

-In addition to the VRA Senior Bonds described under "-Outstanding Senior Obligations" above, since 1993, the District has borrowed over \$177 million from the Virginia Resources Authority Revolving Loan Fund and issued, in evidence of its obligations to repay such loans, 13 issues of bonds that are outstanding Parity Indebtedness and recognized as such under the Trust Agreement (the "VRA Subordinate Obligations" and collectively, with the Subordinate 2012 Bonds, the Subordinate 2016 Bonds, the Series 2017A Bonds, when, as and if issued, and other Bonds or additional VRA Subordinate Obligations issued from time to time under the provisions of the Trust Agreement, the "Parity Obligations").
-As of December 19, 2017, the outstanding drawn amount of the VRA Subordinate Obligations was \$53.2 million and an undrawn authorized amount of \$61.5 million.
+In addition to the VRA Senior Bonds described under "-Outstanding Senior Obligations" above, since 1993, the District has borrowed over \$177 million from the Virginia Resources Authority Revolving Loan Fund and issued, in evidence of its obligations to repay such loans, 13 issues of bonds that are outstanding Parity Indebtedness and recognized as such under the Trust Agreement (the "VRA Subordinate Obligations" and collectively, with the Subordinate 2012 Bonds, the Subordinate 2016 Bonds, the Subordinate 2017 Bonds, the Series 2018A Bonds, when, as and if issued, and other Bonds or additional VRA Subordinate Obligations issued from time to time under the provisions of the Trust

+Agreement, the "Parity Obligations").
+As of January 9, 2018, the outstanding drawn amount of the VRA Subordinate Obligations was \$54.4 million and an undrawn authorized amount of \$62.6 million.
 The terms of the VRA Subordinate Obligations generally state that the lien thereof on the Net Revenues of the District is in all respects subordinate and inferior to the lien thereon of Senior Obligations outstanding under the Senior Trust Agreement.
 Generally, after an initial period where no interest accrues on such VRA Subordinate Obligations, interest accrues on the disbursed principal of the outstanding VRA Subordinate Obligations at interest rates ranging from 1.70% to 3.75% per annum, and principal and interest are payable in installments over the 20-year terms of the VRA Subordinate Obligations.
 The VRA Subordinate Obligations have been issued for various improvements and upgrades at several of the District's treatment plants.
-See the table "DEBT SERVICE REQUIREMENTS FOR SENIOR OBLIGATIONS AND PARITY OBLIGATIONS" and "-Limitation on Creation of Liens" in Appendix C. The Series 2017A Bonds are on parity under the Trust Agreement with the Outstanding VRA Subordinate Obligations as to their subordinate lien on the Net Revenues of the District.
+See the table "DEBT SERVICE REQUIREMENTS FOR SENIOR OBLIGATIONS AND PARITY OBLIGATIONS" and "-Limitation on Creation of Liens" in Appendix C. The Series 2018A Bonds are on parity under the Trust Agreement with the Outstanding VRA Subordinate Obligations as to their subordinate lien on the Net Revenues of the District.